skilesare/immortality/a_new_constitution/article_i.md

 The revenues generated must be allocated by congress to:

-To pay the debts and provide for the common defence and genera; but all Excises shall be uniform throughout the geographically elected area, the seas, and outer space that accounted citizens may reach.
+To pay the debts and provide for the common defence and general welfare; but all Excises shall be uniform throughout the geographically elected area, the seas, and outer space that accounted citizens may reach.

 To borrow Money on the credit of the government;

-To regulate Commerce with foreign Nations, and among the several States, and with the Indian Tribes;
+To regulate Commerce with foreign Nations, and among the several States;

 To establish an uniform Rule of Naturalization, and uniform Laws on the subject of Bankruptcies throughout the elected territiories;